-EXTENSION TO CONTRACT APPROVAL Contracts Approval Method €0 to €25,000 Senior Administrative Officer / Assistant Director of Planning Submit Memo with reason for extension €25,001 to €50,000 Chief Officer Submit Memo with reason for extension >€50,000 Board Submit Paper to the Board with reason for extension
+EXTENSION TO CONTRACT APPROVAL Contracts Approval Method €0 to €50,000 Senior Administrative Officer / Assistant Director of Planning Submit Memo with reason for extension >€50,000 Board Submit Paper to the Board with reason for extension

 Options to extend the contract must be stated clearly at the time of tendering.
 Price increases may be permitted but the agreed mechanism for such increases, (e.g. annual inflation rate) must be stated in the tender and incorporated in the contract at the time of signing the contract.